-We will not be offering Spring Turkey Hunting for 2024.
-I was able to harvest a Tom in 2023, but Turkeys have not been plentiful the last three seasons on the Sandy Run Hunt Co. property.
+We will not be offering Spring Turkey Hunting for 2025.
+I was able to harvest a Tom in 2023 and 2024, but Turkeys have not been plentiful the last three seasons on the Sandy Run Hunt Co. property.
 Once the population rebounds, we will offer this opportunity again.

 The Sandy Run property contains what the Illinois Natural Heritage Survey called the largest unharvested timber in Southern Illinois and has become an awesome turkey hunting area.
 The wild turkey population on our property has grown significantly in the past five years.
 In previous seasons, I may have been lucky just to hear a gobble in the distance.
 In the past three season we are having multiple harvest opportunities in one day (sometimes you need more than one).